for volunteer installers

 - Physical abilities. members who are elderly or have a medical condition may not be able to accompany you to the roof or help move furniture.

-Ask your member to lead you to their roof.
+For rooftop installs, ask your installee member to lead you to their roof.
 If they are unable to do so, ask them to explain how to access the roof and request that they point out any hazards.

 Consider taking your boots off inside the apartment.
 Some apartments insist on this, and also your boots are probably dirty.
 Molten tar on roofs is a big problem in summer and will stick to everything.
 Snow in winter will melt.